cycloptux/GiselleBot-Documentation/docs/index.md

 -   Custom reactions: create your own commands with your own input and output text!
 -   Music: listen to music in your voice channels
--   Much much more!
+-   Much, much more!

-!!!info "Note"
+!!!abstract "Help Us!"

         {{bot.name}} is also listed on **Top.gg** and **Bots on Discord**.
 If you like the bot and want to support its growth, be sure to vote for it on those